Child care: Cultural differences

-In their 1977 Thomas S. Weisner and Ronald G. Gallimore article said that by 1969 there had been no crosscultural work reference to caretaking of children by anyone other than parents published in The Handbook of Socialization Theory and Research included in its 1,182 pages virtually no reference to caretaking of children by anyone other than parents.reported on Their 1977 article reported on their study of over a hundred countries.
-They found that in agricultural/ horticultural societies where work is done to provide sustenance for the community, siblings and similar-aged children are responsible for younger children.
+In their 1977 article, Thomas S. Weisner and Ronald G. Gallimore said that by 1969 there had been no cross-cultural work reference to caretaking of children by anyone other than parents published in The Handbook of Socialization Theory and Research included in its 1,182 pages virtually no reference to caretaking of children by anyone other than parents.reported on Their 1977 article reported on their study of over a hundred countries.
+They found that in agricultural/horticultural societies where work is done to provide sustenance for the community, siblings and similar-aged children are responsible for younger children.
 Other factors of childcare that vary cross-culturally are the relative ages of both caretaker and child, parental expectations, demands of the child, culturally-varied conceptions of children's maturity, and factors affecting demographic makeup.
 They said that there are discrepancies attributed to the homestead and household environments.
 That is, the type of work performed by adult caretakers in a given community strongly influence the type of childcare used.
 Weisner said that children that receive informal care may or may not receive the same educational and preparatory regimens as those in a center- or home-based center often do.
 In many situations, there will be no curriculum or teaching schedule, and instead learning occurs informally as a direct result of the caretaker and charge's interactions.
 Learning and development occur differently for every individual.
-Different periods of a child's growth are known to affect the care taking styles associated with them, from the care of an infant to that of an older adolescent.
+Different periods of a child's growth are known to affect the caretaking styles associated with them, from the care of an infant to that of an adolescent.

 Other influences on caretaking include the expectations of the three parties involved- the parents, caretakers, and children.
 Many agricultural communities highly value sibling- and peer- caretaking.
 Accounts from the Idakho tribe in Kenya portray infants being left to the care and guidance of other relatively young children in the community with adults and other tribe members merely within shouting distance should a problem arise.
 The same pattern of caregiving is seen in the Kikuyu people in Kenya, where mothers in the horticultural society are often away working, which relies on siblings, cousins, and neighbors to care for children as young as 4 months old.
-In most cases children are taken care of by their parents, legal guardians, or siblings.
+In most cases, children are taken care of by their parents, legal guardians, or siblings.
 In some cases, it is also seen that children care for other children.
 This informal care includes verbal direction and other explicit training regarding the child's behavior, and is often as simple as "keeping an eye out" for younger siblings.

-Care given by unpaid providers in an informal setting affect multiple developmental and psychological dimensions in children.
+Care given by unpaid providers in an informal setting affects multiple developmental and psychological dimensions in children.
 Whether the providers are the child's siblings or a member of the family/community, research dictates this type of care influences factors such as sense achievement, affiliation, conformity, and individual interests.
 More specifically, further research indicates that children being cared for by siblings or similarly aged children (a trend more commonly seen in agriculturally-based cultural communities) have certain psychological and developmental effects on those being cared for.
 These effects include but are not limited to: mother-child attachment, emergence of childhood developmental stages, formation of playgroups, development of social responsibility, sex differences, personality differences, cognition, and motivation and performance in the classroom.